Illustration of mountains and palm trees

 Travelers in Colombia want and need more information on these places before and during their trips.
 Even with the internet, updated information is often hard to find.

 This is a non-profit blog whose purpose is to supply more information to people contemplating a trip to Colombia.
-There are a number of updated articles with photos in this blog.
+There are more than 100 updated articles in this blog with photos.
 Just tap on “Destinations Colombia – Articles and Photos” a button on the top of the page for a full list of easily accessible articles.
+And tap the "Categories" button to find the destinations for archaeology, river towns, colonial villages, for the best beaches, best places for arts and crafts and more.